Svelte-Society-Nigeria/official-website/README.md

 # official-website
-The official website of Svelte Society Nigeria
+The official website of Svelte Society Nigeria.